org-metaeffekt/metaeffekt-bom-essentials/docs/01-asset-to-sbom.md

 produced.
 Depending on the downstream use cases different sets of information are required.

-In the following different aspects are considered.
+In the following different key aspects are considered.

 ## Software Representations